feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ![Overview](production-simple.png)

 {% hint style="success" %}
 **Important note:** Feast is highly customizable and modular.

 Most Feast blocks are loosely connected and can be used independently.
 Hence, you are free to build your own production configuration.

 For example, you might not have a stream source and, thus, no need to write features in real-time to an online store.
 Or you might not need to retrieve online features.
 Feast also often provides multiple options to achieve the same goal.
 We discuss tradeoffs below.

+Additionally, please check the how-to guide for some specific recommendations on [how to scale Feast](./scaling-feast.md).
 {% endhint %}

 In this guide we will show you how to: